TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 ## Coordinates Endpoint

-GET a CityMotion Webview at a set of coordinates.
+GET a CityMotion-Web at a set of coordinates.

 This endpoint returns a fully-formed HTML webpage (using the React framework), that displays transportation choices at the supplied coordinates.
 The information is curated by TransitScreen for your users.
 The information asynchronously updates every 55 seconds.